cssr4africa/cssr4africa/unit_tests/speech_event_test/README.md

         roslaunch unit_tests speech_event_test_launch_test_harness.launch launch_driver:=true run_tests:=true mode:=file
         ```

-        Update the `launch_driver` to either `true` or `false` depending on whether you are using a driver or a running
+        Update the `launch_driver` argument to either `true` or `false` depending on whether you are using a driver or a running
         soundDetection ROS launch.
-To skip running tests, set the `run_tests` parameter to `false`.
+To skip running tests, set the `run_tests` argument to `false`.
 If using the
         soundDetection ROS node or PC microphones set `mode` to `mic`, and if using pre-recorded saved files set `mode`
         to `file`.